planariangames/mettlecore/Player-Facing.md

 Avoid or resist an Action made by an NPC.
 NPCs do not Check in this player-facing hack.
 On their Action, the Guide simply presents their Pool (plus any modifiers) as a Difficulty for the PC to beat.
 A successful Save means the foe's Action did not succeed.
 This is a unique defensive **Reaction**\*, meaning that it does not use up an Action, allow Twists, or benefit from Raises.

 **Common Save Checks:**
-\>Save vs. Parley is MOTIVE vs. their NATURE.
+>Save vs. Parley is MOTIVE vs. their NATURE.
-\>Save vs. Sneak is MOTIVE vs. their POISE.
+>Save vs. Sneak is MOTIVE vs. their POISE.
-\>Save vs. Attack is POISE vs. their NATURE.
+>Save vs. Attack is POISE vs. their NATURE.

+Detailed NPCs may use a relevant CONCEPT as the Difficulty instead, violating another core rule about passives never being Concept-linked.

 {: .outcomes }